gmalecha/ceps/text/quoted-reduction.md

 When an evaluation mechanism, e.g. `cbv`, comes across a term `quote t`, it reduces the term to `subst σ t` where `σ` is the current term substition, i.e. it treats all symbols as opaque and does not perform `beta`, `iota`, or `zeta` reductions.

 It is important to note that `quote t` is not the same as `(fun f => f t) quote`.
 That is, when `quote` is not fully applied, it should be treated as the identity function.
+This may seem counter-intuitive, but it is important for implementing `vm_compute` and `native_compute` because the compilation scheme for terms under `quote` is different than the compilation scheme for terms not under `quote`.

+## Middle-ground Design

 # Drawbacks